ltqusst/ltqusst.github.io/js.md

   leo.eat(12)   // Leo is eating.
   snoop.eat(10) // Snoop is eating.

-  // Animal is simply a function
+  // What is Animal?
+  Animal instanceof Function          // true:  since you can call "new" upon it Object.getOwnPropertyNames(Animal)            // ["length", "prototype", "name"] Object.getOwnPropertyNames(Animal.prototype)  // "constructor", "eat"

+  // you can see "name","energy" is not Animal's property, but eat is.
-  Animal instanceof Function          // true Animal.prototype === leo.__proto__  // true
+  // since only "eat" is share-able among all instance of Animals Animal.prototype === leo.__proto__  // true
   Animal.prototype.eat.call(leo, 10)  // Leo is eating.
 ~~~